scosman/actions_mcp/README.md

 2. **Tool discovery:** coding agents know which dev-tools are available and the exact arguments they require.
 No more guessing CLI strings.
 3. **Improved security:** limit the list of the commands agents can run without approval, and extra validation of the arguments agents generate (e.g. ensure a file path exists inside the project).
 4. **Works anywhere MCP works:** Cursor, Windsurf, Cline, etc
-5. **And More:** strip ANSI codes/control characters, `.env` file loading, define required secrets without checking them in, etc
+5. **And More:** strip ANSI codes/control characters, `.env` file loading, define required secrets without checking them in, supports exit codes/stdout/stderr, etc

 ## Quick Start